Bat Surveyors in Kent – Preliminary Bat Roost Assessments in 2021

 Our bat consultants are the best in the business.

-Every one of them is educated to bachelors or masters level and passes a rigorous in-house training program that exposes them to a wide variety of sites.
-They of course also possess the relevant licences (class I and II) from Natural England.
+Every one of them is educated to bachelor’s or master’s level and passes a rigorous in-house training programme that exposes them to a wide variety of sites.
+They, of course, also possess the relevant licences (class I and II) from Natural England.

 Better yet, most of our 30+ strong team work remotely.
 This means the bat surveyor that comes to your site will know exactly how things work in your region.
 It’ll probably be one of our Kent team: Craig Williams (senior consultant), Nicole Gullan, Fay Brotherhood or Josephine McCarthy (consultants).
 They’ll be well aware of the local interest groups that object to applications as a matter of course, and they’ll know the fine details of the policies the Kent local authorities use to make their planning determinations.

-Speed is central to everything we do; our systems and processes are geared towards you getting you completed survey and report in a few days at most.
+Speed is central to everything we do; our systems and processes are geared towards you getting a completed bat survey and report in a few days at most.
 If you’re really up against the clock, you can invest in a weekend appointment or even a next working day report.